-Parasite is a scary word.
+“Parasite” is a scary word, and it stands for things you want to keep far away from your pet.
 The good news is that parasites in our companion animals are often easily treated and—even better—prevented.

 ROUNDWORMS are the most common parasites we see in companion animals.
 These worms are acquired through a fecal-oral transmission and often set up shop in the intestines of puppies, kittens, dogs, and cats.
 These worms can also be transmitted to people.
-Unfortunately, when in people, these roundworms can get lost and leave the intestine (this is called “visceral larval migrans”) in which the worms can go to the eye or brain causing permanent damage.
-The good news is that regular fecal examinations can determine if your pet has worms, further routine deworming provided by your veterinarian can stop any infestations your pet faces.
+Worse, when in people these roundworms can get lost and leave the intestine (this is called “visceral larval migrans”).
+In which case the worms can go to the eye or brain, causing permanent damage.
+The good news is that regular fecal examinations can determine if your pet has worms.
+Further routine deworming provided by your veterinarian can stop any infestations on your pet’s face.

 WHIPWORMS can infect humans as well as dogs and cats.
-The worms are normally absorbed by your pet from eating or drinking them and then travel to the large intestine where they can cause inflammation or even anemia (lower number of red blood cells) from sucking up so much blood.
+Your pet normally absorbs the worms from eating or drinking them.
+They travel to the large intestine, where they can cause inflammation or even anemia (lower number of red blood cells) due to them sucking up so much blood.
 Whipworms are easy to treat in dogs and cats, responding to most of the same medication as the roundworms described above.

-HOOKWORMS, in addition to being transmissible to people primarily through walking in bare feet, can create a hazard for your pet.
-Causing some significant anemia due to their taste for blood while hooked into the wall of the intestine, hookworms are also readily treated and cured with medication.
+In addition to being transmissible to people primarily through walking barefoot, HOOKWORMS can create a hazard for your pet.
+Causing some significant anemia due to their taste for blood while hooked into the intestine wall.
+Hookworms are also readily treated and cured with medication.

-TAPEWORMS have the origin in the humble flea—a dog or cat must eat a flea in order to then wind up with a tapeworm growing long segments in his or her gut.
-Normally, an owner’s first sign of tapeworms are rice-like segments (which may be moving) near the anus or in pet’s stool.
-The good news, dual treatment of both fleas and the worms will lead to a tapeworm-free life.
+TAPEWORMS are parasites carried via means of the humble flea—a dog or cat must eat a flea to then wind up with a tapeworm, growing long segments in his or her gut.
+Normally, an owner’s first sign of tapeworms is rice-like segments (which may be moving) near the anus or in the pet’s stool.
+The good news, dual treatment of both fleas and worms will lead to a tapeworm-free life.

 There are so many different kinds of TICKS it can make your head spin!
-Each tick tends to carry a different type disease – Lyme Disease is only one of many which can cause your pet to become very ill or even die.
-In Southeastern Pennsylvania, the Deer Tick is primarily a concern because of Lyme disease, but Rocky Mountain Spotted Fever, Ehlichia, and sometimes even Anaplasmosis can affect your dog’s well-being.
+Each tick tends to carry a different type of disease – Lyme Disease is only one of many, which can cause your pet to become very ill or even die.
+In Southeastern Pennsylvania, the Deer Tick is primarily a concern because of Lyme disease.
+Still, Rocky Mountain Spotted Fever, Ehrlichia, and sometimes even Anaplasmosis can all affect your dog’s well-being.
 While we have tests for each of these diseases, it’s still true that an ounce of prevention is worth a pound of cure!
-Keeping your pet on tick prevention—or even more than one tick preventative if your pet is high risk—can be the difference between health and disease.
+Keeping your pet on tick prevention—or even more than one tick preventative if your pet is high risk—can mean the difference between health and disease.

 These are just the most common parasites!
-Do not hesitate to speak to your veterinarian about how we can partner with you to keep your pet at optimum health!
+Do not hesitate to speak to your veterinarian about how we can partner with you to keep your pet in optimum health!